 School of Informatics

-From February 2013, I’m a researcher here at Interaction Lab, working for the EU-founded projects Neural Dynamics and DREAM.
-My research is involves robot learning, planning of goal directed actions, modeling various aspects of human and other animal's cognition, and development of therapeutic tools for children with autism spectrum disorder.
-I presented my PhD, Cognition Rehearsed - Recognition and Reproduction of Demonstrated Behavior, in 2012, describing novel techniques for robot learning from demonstration, inspired by several cognitive and neurocomputational models of learning.
+I am a researcher here at the Interaction Lab, working for the EU-founded project DREAM and the VGR-fuounded project Design, textile, and sustainable development.
+My research involves robot learning, human robot interaction, and modeling various aspects of human cognition.
+This work takes form in the development of robots used in therapy for children with autism spectrum disorder and the study of human and robot tactile interaction.
+I have also a big heart for robot learning from demonstration and wrote my PhD thesis on the topic, titled Cognition Rehearsed - Recognition and Reproduction of Demonstrated Behavior, presented January 2012.
+The thesis presents novel techniques for learning from human demonstration, inspired by several cognitive and neurocomputational models of learning.
+This work has continued also after my PhD, resulting in e.g. a recent publication in Frontiers of Robotics and AI.
 Read more at cognitionreversed.com.

+I'm the head of Swecog - Swedish Cognitive Science Society, a network of more than one hundred cognitive science researchers in Sweden.
 From January 2016, I'm coordinator for the cognitive science subject at the University of Skövde.
-I'm also the head of Swecog - Swedish Cognitive Science Society, a network of more than one hundred cognitive science researchers in Sweden.

 E. A. Billing, R. Lowe, Y. Sandamirskaya (2015) Simultaneous Planning and Action: Neural-dynamic Sequencing of Elementary Behaviors in Robot Navigation.
 Adaptive Behavior, 23(5), p.
 243–264.
 SAGE Pub. [pdf]